 Not necessary for this item

-(2005).Resistance to privatization in Egypt [Master’s thesis, the American University in Cairo].
+(2005).Resistance to privatization in Egypt [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Khodary, Yasmin.
 Resistance to privatization in Egypt.
 2005.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.